Skip to content

 1. Russian or Belarussian teams or national selections are barred from any events on the UCI International Calendar

-2. UCI team status is withdrawn from any team under Russian or Belarussian nationality.
-The most notable is the Gazprom – RusVelo UCI Pro Team, but it also affects Team Vozrozhdenie (RUS), Track Team Marathon – Tula Cycling Team (RUS), Continental Team CCN Factory Racing (BLR), Continental Team Minsk Cycling Club (BLR), and Women’s Continental Team Minsk Cycling Club (BLR).
+2. UCI status is withdrawn from any team under Russian or Belarussian nationality.
+The most notable is the Gazprom – RusVelo UCI Team, but it also affects Team Vozrozhdenie (RUS), Track Team Marathon – Tula Cycling Team (RUS), Team CCN Factory Racing (BLR), Continental Team Minsk Cycling Club (BLR), and Women’s Continental Team Minsk Cycling Club (BLR).

 3. All Russian and Belarussian events have been withdrawn from the UCI International Calendar: